 - You should not engage in light activities for two weeks after deep brain stimulation surgery.
 This includes housework and sexual activity.

 - You should not engage in heavy activities for four to six weeks after surgery.
 This includes jogging, swimming, or any other aerobic activity.
-Anything strenuous should be avoided to allow your surgical wound to heal properly.
-If you have any questions about activities, call your doctor before performing them.

 - You should not lift more than five pounds for at least two weeks.